shobhitexe/insta-spider/README.md

 ```

 Please ensure that you replace 'https://www.instagram.com/reel/xxxxxxxxxxxxx/' with the actual URL of the Instagram Reel you intend to download.
-Additionally, replace 'Cookies......' with your Instagram cookies.
+Additionally, replace `["Cookie 1"] , ["Cookie 2] , [.....]` with your Instagram cookies it accept cookie or array of cookies.
 While the library can work without cookies, it is recommended to provide them for enhanced safety and reliability.

 ## API
 ### instaSpider(cookies: string)